Saga of the Ruckers

 An encounter can have a severity factor which hardens the outcome.

-Encounters can also grant rewards like filling up the pool of spent SP.
+Encounters can also grant rewards like filling up the pool of spent Insight.

 Exercise Pyramid